Schumzy/R_RESTApi/docs/MLserver.md

 ![overviewRversions](images/overviewRdistributions.png)

 The first three distributions are available for free, the last one (R Server) is licensed.
-Note that MS R Server is now included into MS ML Server.

 ## Setup

-If you want to deploy your model on a remote machine using R Server, you need to first do the following setup steps:
+If you want to deploy your R model on a remote machine using R Server, you need to first do the following setup steps:

 ### Local machine: Install R Client
 In order to publish models trained on your local machine on a remote machine with ML Server installed, you need to install MS R Client on your local machine.
 You can download it for free [here](https://docs.microsoft.com/en-us/machine-learning-server/r-client/install-on-windows) -> how to install.